-Pruitt Stands By Suits Against Agency He’s Been Chosen to Lead
+Pruitt Stands By Criticism of Agency He’s Been Chosen to Lead

 Despite these reassurances, Independent Sen. Bernie Sanders gave Pruitt a vote of no confidence.

-Sanders demanded Pruitt explain his position on climate science and the accepted belief among almost all members of the scientific community that mankind is responsible for an increase in climate change.
+Instead, Sanders demanded Pruitt explain his position on climate science and the belief among most members of the scientific community that human activity is largely responsible for the increase in the pace of climate change.

+Contradicting his own past statements on the matter, Pruitt said “I do not believe climate change is a hoax.”

+Previously, and as recently as last year, Pruitt had asserted that the debate over climate change is far from settled, and that “scientists continue to disagree about the degree and extent of global warming and its connection to the actions of mankind.”

 “My personal opinion is immaterial,” Pruitt said.